ska-telescope/ska-sdp-func-radler/doc/index.rst

 Radler: Radio Astronomical Deconvolution Library
 ================================================

 Radler is a library providing functionality for deconvolving astronomical images.
-The library was split off from WSClean, `https://gitlab.com/aroffringa/wsclean`_ in order to enhance modularity and comparisons.
+The library was split off from `WSClean <https://gitlab.com/aroffringa/wsclean>`_ in order to enhance modularity and comparisons.

 Documentation
 -------------